Petfoster/PetFosterApp/README.md

 **Required Must-have Stories**

 * User can Login
-* User can SignUp
+* User can Sign Up
-* User can post photos and information
+* User can post a listing for a pet, with a photo and other info
 * User can select cell for more information
 * User can adopt pet from detailed view
-* ...
+* User can search for keywords (species, breed, age)
+* User can post comments on a listing

 **Optional Nice-to-have Stories AKA Stretch goals**

-* Infinate Scroll
-* Refresh Circle
+* Infinite Scrolling
-* User can search
+* User can sort listings by location via dropdown selection
+* Refresh Listings
-* Message owner of listing
+* Add location of listing via map

 ### 2. Screen Archetypes